Change the service account password

 - Log into the FileHold server with administrative privileges.

-- Choose Change Service Account's password.
+- Start FHIT and select Service account change > Change Service Account's password.

-- Re-enter the service account password.
+- Enter the service account credentials.

 - Click Next.

-IMPORTANT: From this point forward your users will be offline until you restart the system.
+From this point forward your users will be offline until you restart the system.

 - Disable all FileHold scheduled tasks.